Mubashwer/git-mob/README.md

 ### With Binary Package:

 - Download and extract the appropriate binary depending on your OS from the [latest GitHub release](https://github.com/Mubashwer/git-mob/releases/latest)
-- Ensure the binary is in your `PATH` variable e.g. you may place the file in `C:\Windows` on Windows or `/usr/local/bin` on Linux and macOS.
+- Ensure the binary is in your `PATH` variable e.g. you may place the file in `C:\Windows` on Windows or `/usr/local/bin` on Linux and macOS

 ### With [Cargo](https://crates.io/crates/git-mob-tool):